a$ap ferg is the motivational speaker the world’s been waiting for

 The A$AP Mob’s spiritual guru is done with bangers for the masses.
 His new album, 'Always Strive and Prosper,' is for the kids out there that want to meet the realest, deepest Ferg.

 Photography Zachary Chick

-In the summer of 2011 Harlem's A$AP Mob became the centre of the pop culture universe: the Givenchy wearing, jiggy eye of the storm around them.
-Of the twelve or so members, it was pretty boy A$AP Rocky who rapidly landed major label deals, magazine covers and fashion co-signs, while his comrade A$AP Ferg emerged as the masterly "rappers rapper".
-For Ferg-Darold Ferguson Jr. to his loved ones-celebrity wasn't quite the perfect fit that it looked like for Rocky.
-Ferguson became depressed and built an armour of bravado that was the "Trap Lord" persona we witnessed muggin' through hits like his debut Work and 2013's monster, Shabba.
+In the summer of 2011 Harlem's A$AP Mob became the center of the pop culture universe: the Givenchy wearing, jiggy eye of the storm around them.
+Of the twelve or so members, it was pretty boy A$AP Rocky who rapidly landed major label deals, magazine covers, and fashion co-signs, while his comrade A$AP Ferg emerged as the masterly "rappers rapper."
+For Ferg -- Darold Ferguson Jr. to his loved ones -- celebrity wasn't quite the perfect fit that it looked like for Rocky.
+Ferguson became depressed and built an armor of bravado that was the "Trap Lord" persona we witnessed muggin' through hits like his debut "Work" and 2013's monster, "Shabba."

 Do you get sick of talking about yourself and your work?

-It can be fatiguing but talking to someone all the way in Australia right now is amazing.
-I want people to truly understand where this album is coming from and if that means I need to summarise it a million times then so be it, I'm happy to do that.
+I want people to truly understand where this album is coming from and if that means I need to summarize it a million times then so be it, I'm happy to do that.

 After so many conversations, how have you been describing your own album?